mlupo/simple-platformer/platformer.md

 ## Let's Make a platformer @unplugged
 In this brief tutorial, we will start with a skeleton of a game and add some new functionality!

-By the end we wll have a (very) simple platforming game!
+By the end we will have a (very) simple platforming game!

 ## _
 ### Take a Look at What's Already Here!